 1. The Company Has Denied Your Claim

-There are a few reasons why an insurance claim will deny claims from policyholders.
+A few reasons why an insurance claim will deny claims from policyholders.
 The insurance company might tell you that you have filed your claim too late, or they might claim that your injury isn’t work-related.
 The workers’ compensation system is where you can appeal this kind of denial.

 The process will vary from state to state, but it commonly requires you to do some paperwork and gather proof using legal tools.
-Then you can present your case to the award-winning workers comp attorneys who help injured employees once they’re sure you can provide evidence about being injured at work.
+Then you can present your case to the award-winning worker’s comp attorneys who help injured employees once they’re sure you can provide evidence about being injured at work.

 2. If A Third Party Was Involved In Your Injury

 When third parties are involved, employees can seek an additional settlement from third-party causes.
-There are different examples of third parties, such as another coworker and the sellers and manufacturers of equipment that you used during your work hours.
+There are different examples of third parties, such as another coworker and the sellers and manufacturers of equipment you used during work hours.

 But it comes with complications because you can’t file a civil lawsuit against your employer for third-party liability.
 You can go beyond the workers’ compensation case if someone else is responsible for your injury.
 A third-party lawsuit might be necessary on the grounds of personal injury.

 However, employers are still liable for their employees’ medical expenses while the latter cannot work.
 The employer might have to pay for additional costs for care since the employees are entitled to wage loss benefits.

 Furthermore, the employer must compensate when an employee becomes disabled after an injury.
 How long the employer must keep paying will depend on the nature of the injury.
 With such complications, a workers’ comp lawyer is necessary to help give you legal advice on what steps you should take next.